 The Kairos Forum is providing valuable resources.
 Visit the Kairos site or our page highlighting its Sacred Place for Accessible Communication and Empathy (SPACE),

-The UK Government has released its information for the public on the outbreak of Coronavirus (COVID-19), including the current situation in the UK and information about the virus and its symptoms.
+The UK Government has released its information for the public on the outbreak of Coronavirus (COVID-19), including statistics on the current situation in the UK and information about its vaccination programme.

-Recognising that the COVID-19 pandemic is affecting everyone, special Masses will be celebrated for the sick, their families, care workers and NHS staff.
+Recognising that the COVID-19 pandemic affected everyone, special Masses were celebrated for the sick, their families, care workers and NHS staff.

 In these uncertain times, Catholic clergy and those in religious life are facing a major change in routines, work, schedules, tasks, activity and mission focus.